-"On my first day, I was told: "Payment will come later, shouldn't be hard right?"
+"On my first day, I was told: 'Payment will come later, shouldn't be hard right?'

-After a week I felt like I was the only one really concerned about the long road ahead.
+After a week, I felt like I was the only one really concerned about the long road ahead.
 In ambitious enterprise projects, complexity compounds quickly: multi-tenancy, multi-users, multi-roles, multi-currency, multi-tax codes, multi-everything.
 These systems were no fun, some were ancient, and often 'spaghetti-like'.

-What should have been a 1 year R&D project ended up taking 7 years of my professional life, in which I grew the billing team from 0 to 12 people.
-So yes, if you have to ask me, billing is hard.
+What should have been a one-year R&D project ended up taking seven years of my professional life, in which I grew the billing team from 0 to 12 people.
+So yes, if you ask me, billing is hard.
 Harder than you think.
 It's time to solve that once and for all."

 This is a typical conversation we have with engineers on a daily basis.

 When you're thinking about automating billing, this means your company is getting traction.
 That's good news!

-Also, you might want to preserve your precious margins and therefore avoid existing billing solutions like Stripe Billing or Chargebee that take a cut of your revenue.
-Honestly, who likes this rent-seeker approach?
+You might then wonder: should we build it in-house?
+It does not look complex, and the logic seems specific to your business.
+Also, you might want to preserve your precious margins and therefore avoid existing billing solutions like Stripe Billing or Chargebee, that take a cut of your revenue.
+Honestly, who likes this 'rent-seeker' approach?

-Let's bill yearly as well, should be pretty straightforward' claims the Revenue team.
+"Let's bill yearly as well, should be pretty straightforward" claims the Revenue team.
 Great!
 Everyone is excited to start working on it.
-Everyone, except the tech team.
+Everyone, except the Tech team.
 When you start building your internal billing system, it's hard to think of all the complexity that will pop up down the road, unless you've experienced it before.

 "I've learned to appreciate that billing systems are hard to build, hard to design, and hard to get working for you if you deviate from 'the standard' even by a tiny bit."